-Claims must be submitted in the NCPDP Telecommunication Standard Formation Version 5.1, Provider Electronic Solutions software, or a Noncompound Drug Claim.
+Claims must be submitted in the NCPDP Telecommunication Standard Formation Version 5.1, using PES software, or on a Noncompound Drug Claim form.

 Approved Prior Authorization on File

 If a member has an approved PA currently on file with ForwardHealth and the PA was approved with a HCPCS code, providers should continue to submit a professional claim with the approved HCPCS code.
 For example, if a provider received an approved PA on April 3, 2010, with a HCPCS procedure code and submits a claim on August 4, 2010, the provider should not change the HCPCS procedure code to an NDC.